 I had decided I was not going to see Chief Daddy in cinemas.
 Another box-office focused comedy from EbonyLife?
 I will wait for it to come to MyFilmHouse, Netflix, or EbonyLife in-house VOD.

 I would rather spend my money on the other Nollywood movies showing in cinemas this December.

-So, I had gone to see Tope Oshin’s Up North at Maturion Cinemas in Igando but due to some technical glitch, it was not shown.
+So, I had gone to see Tope Oshin’s Up North at Marturion Cinemas in Igando but due to some technical glitch, it was not shown.
 We were offered a free movie ticket and Chief Daddy instead.
 A cool deal.
 What’s the worst that could happen?
 I would laugh a lot and cringe a little.

-I was one of those who was let down by the Wedding Party: Destination Dubai; I felt it was plotless and filled with scenes that were not relevant to the story.
+I was one of those who were let down by the Wedding Party: Destination Dubai; I felt it was plotless and filled with scenes that were not relevant to the story.
 And Niyi Akinmolayan was directing!
 So imagine my disappointment.

 But Chief Daddy was different.
 I really enjoyed it.
 I think it is a better comedy than the product of the first marriage between Niyi and EbonyLife Films.